decred/dcrdex/docs/wiki/Creating-a-DCRDEX-Server-Account.md

 <img src="./images/setup-guide/bond-2.png" width="1200" alt="">

-Clicking the `Submit` button display a new prompt indicating the requirements for submitting a bond with the selected asset.
-The synchronization status and available funds, along with a deposit address for the selected bond asset.
+Clicking the `Submit` button displays a new prompt indicating the requirements for submitting a bond with the selected asset, the synchronization status and available funds, along with a deposit address for the selected bond asset.

 This is your own wallet, and you can send as much as you like to it since only the amount